cgihlstorf/AIAgents/Topic5RAG/README.md

 ## Experiment 5

-For this experiment, I used the three queries provided in the experiment description.
+For this experiment, I used the three queries provided in the experiment description:

+- "What is the capital of France?"
+- "What's the horsepower of a 1925 Model T?" (if not in your manual)
+- "Why does the manual recommend synthetic oil?" (when it doesn't)

 1. Does the model admit it doesn't know?

+For the first two queries, the model states that the answer cannot be found in the context so it cannot produce a response.
+For the last query, the model attempts to provide an explanation for why synthetic oils are recommended despite a lack of context but eventually admits that it would need definitive information from the context to be more certain in its answer and explanations.

+3. Does it hallucinate plausible-sounding but wrong answers?
    TODO

-2. Does it hallucinate plausible-sounding but wrong answers?
-   TODO

-3. Does retrieved context help or hurt?
+4. Does retrieved context help or hurt?
 (Does irrelevant context encourage hallucination?)
    TODO

-4. Experiment: Modify your prompt template to add "If the context doesn't contain the answer, say 'I cannot answer this from the available documents.'"
+5. Experiment: Modify your prompt template to add "If the context doesn't contain the answer, say 'I cannot answer this from the available documents.'"
 Does this help?
    TODO